aimms/documentation/webui/webui-grid-pages.rst

 .. important::

-	Grid WebUI pages are available starting from the AIMMS software version 4.75 on.
+	Grid WebUI pages are available starting from the AIMMS software version 4.75 onwards as part of `Experimental Features <experimental-features.html>`_.
+Please visit the `Experimental Features <experimental-features.html>`_ page on how to enable the feature.

 Grid pages introduce in AIMMS WebUI the CSS Grid concept of visualization based on page layouts, which is currently a widely used standard in webdesign.
 For more information on CSS Grid in general please see websites such as: